Desert Jet Operations

 Desert Jet is rated Gold Plus.
 This is the highest rating granted by ARG/US to operators that have participated in a successful third party audit by an organization other than ARG/US.

-Desert Jet has been awarded the National Business Aviation Association’s Commercial Business Flying Safety Award for exceptional achievement in maintaining safe flying operations in 2010 and 2011.
+Desert Jet has been awarded the National Business Aviation Association’s Commercial Business Flying Safety Award for exceptional achievement in maintaining safe flying operations every year since our inception.
 Only 34 aircraft charter companies, of the 2000 nationwide, have received this important safety award.

 More on Aircraft Safety